spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 Install the Surge CLI if you haven’t already by running `npm install -g surge`.
 Run the `surge` command and log in you or create a new account.

-When asked about the project path, make sure to specify the `build` folder, for example:
+When asked about the project path, make sure to specify the `build` directory, for example:

 ```sh
        project path: /path/to/project/build